눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 우리성: the we-ness that jeong creates

-One of the most visible effects of accumulated jeong is a shift in how Koreans talk about groups.
+One visible effect of accumulated relationship feeling is a shift in how Koreans talk about groups.

 Koreans say 우리 나라 (our country), 우리 집 (our house), 우리 엄마 (our mom, even in one-on-one conversation).
 English speakers sometimes find this odd.
 It is not a grammatical error.
-It reflects 우리성 (woori-seong): the sense of collective identity, of we-ness, that jeong builds between people who have accumulated a shared history.
+It reflects a strong Korean habit of framing some relationships through 우리, or "we/us."

-The basic social axis is 우리 (we/us) versus 남 (others/strangers). 우리 is the circle of people you have shared time and difficulty with, the people with whom jeong has formed. 남 is everyone outside that circle, not enemies, just people who are not yet inside it.
+One way to read this is as a soft social axis between 우리 (we/us) and 남 (others). 우리 can be the circle of people you have shared time and difficulty with, the people with whom jeong has formed. 남 is not an enemy category.
+It simply means people outside the relationship circle.

-This distinction explains a lot about Korean social behavior that can feel confusing from the outside.
-Koreans can be simultaneously warm and guarded, generous inside the circle and reserved outside it.
-It is not inconsistency.
-It is the 우리/남 boundary at work.
+This distinction can explain Korean social behavior that feels confusing from the outside.
+People may be warm inside a relationship circle and more reserved before that circle forms.
+It is not necessarily inconsistency.
+It may be the 우리/남 boundary at work.

-Importantly, the boundary is not fixed or permanent.
+The boundary is not fixed or permanent.
 Jeong forms over time.
-A foreign resident who stays long enough, who shows up, who accepts hospitality and offers their own, who does not disappear without explanation, moves from 남 toward 우리.
-Not through a ceremony or a conversation, but through accumulated shared time.
+A foreign resident who stays long enough, who shows up, who accepts hospitality and offers their own, who does not disappear without explanation, can move from 남 toward 우리.
+Not through a ceremony or a single conversation, but through accumulated shared time.

 How 눈치 and 정 work together